anji0731/Salesforce-project/README.md

 Tools: Salesforce CLI, Visual Studio Code, Git, GitHub

 ## 3.Key Features
-Expand on the features we've already discussed.
-Be specific about what each feature does.

 Key Features:

 Leave Request Submission: A user-friendly LWC form for employees to submit new leave requests with an intuitive date picker.